FreddeITsupport98/zypper-automatik-helper-/README.md

     * Works across all shells (Bash, Zsh, Fish)
 * **Decoupled Architecture:** Two separate services: a "safe" root-level downloader and a "smart" **user-level** notifier.
 * **User-Space Notifier:** Runs as a user service (`~/.config/systemd/user`) so it can reliably talk to your desktop session (D-Bus) and show clickable notifications.
-* **Stage-Based Download Progress (v50):** Real-time notifications showing download stages:
+* **Stage-Based Download Progress (v50–v61):** Real-time notifications showing download stages:
     * **"Checking for updates..."** - Refreshing repositories
     * **"Downloading updates...
 (X of Y packages)"** - Active download with real-time progress
     * **"✅ Downloads Complete!"** - Download finished with duration and package preview
     * **"Updates Ready to Install"** - Ready to apply with snapshot info
-* **Smart Download Detection (v49):** Only downloads and notifies when updates are actually available, eliminating false "downloading" notifications.
+* **Smart Download Detection (v49–v61):** Only downloads and notifies when updates are actually available, eliminating false "downloading" notifications.
+In v61 the notifier additionally re-checks `zypper dup --dry-run` when the downloader reports `complete:` and suppresses the "✅ Downloads Complete!" popup if there are no remaining updates, avoiding stale completion notifications after you have already installed everything manually.
 * **Safe Downloads (Root):** The downloader service is a simple, root-only worker that always runs at low priority and logs to `/var/log/zypper-auto`; network/AC safety decisions are enforced in the user-space notifier.
 * **Smart Safety Logic (User):** The notifier Python script uses `upower`, `inxi` and `nmcli` with extra heuristics to distinguish real laptops from desktops/UPS setups (including laptops that only expose a battery device without a separate `line_power` entry), and to avoid false "metered" or "on battery" positives.
 On laptops it only refreshes/inspects updates on AC power and non‑metered connections.
 * **Fixed Battery Detection (v48):** Corrected logic that was incorrectly identifying laptops as desktops, now properly detects batteries via `inxi` output.